-Why does the moon turn red?
 Moon does not have a light of its own.
 Why?
 Didn’t he pay the electricity bill?
 Sunlight or white light is a mixture of visible colors.
 The sunlight reflects all these visible colors when it falls on the moon.
 Making the moon mostly appear white.
 However, the moon appears red when the earth is precisely between the sun and the moon during a lunar eclipse.
 It happens because of the earth’s atmosphere.

 Why Does The Moon Turn Red?

-When the Earth’s moon looks orangy-brown or red, also sometimes referred to as a “Blood Moon.”
-It’s because your moon is in a total lunar eclipse.
-It happens when the Earth moves between the sun and the moon, causing the moon to be in Earth’s shadow fully.
-The moon gets that red color because a bit of light from the Earth’s sunrises and sunsets make their way over.
+Blood Moon happens when the Earth moves between the sun and the moon, causing the moon to be in Earth’s shadow fully.
+The moon gets that red because a bit of light from the Earth’s sunrises and sunsets makes its way over.

 A full moon happens once a month.
 The Moon moves in a circle-shaped pathway around the Earth.
-The Sun’s light causes the earth to have a shadow that goes out this way into space.
+The Sun’s light causes the Earth to have a shadow that goes out this way into space.
 Outer space is dark, so you usually can’t see the shadow.
 But sometimes, when the moon is over in this part of its pathway, it goes into the Earth’s shadow.

-- A new moon is visible when its orbit is closest to the sun.
+• A new moon is visible when its orbit is closest to the sun.

-- A full moon is visible when its orbit is farthest from the sun.
+• A full moon is visible when its orbit is farthest from the sun.

 If the Earth sits in the middle, why doesn’t Earth cast a shadow during every full moon?